 Congratulations to the Summer 2015 Alternative Textbook Grant Award Winners!!

 For the second year of our Alternative Textbook Initiative, the OU Libraries made grantees of up to $2,500 available to full time faculty to support the adoption of an alternative textbook.
 These grants are designed to help support the faculty in transitioning to open course materials.
-Dean Kelly Damphousse (an OpenStax textbook user) from the OU College of Arts and Sciences supplied matching grants for all of the CAS faculty awarded through the Library's grant program.
+Dean Kelly Damphousse (an OpenStax textbook user) from the OU College of Arts and Sciences supplied matching grants for CAS faculty awarded through the Library's grant program.